 Chris Carey, one of the founders of MAPerformance, started his automotive parts and services business from the comfort of home.
 He began by teaching car maintenance and repair tips to online users in forums.
 After establishing expertise and trust, people started heading over to his ecommerce site to buy parts.

-If I Made is Emily Newman’s home-based business teaching classes to creative professionals.
-When you teach classes online, not only do you have the flexibility to do it from home, you can also choose to offer live or pre-recorded teaching and training.
+If I Made is Emily Newman’s home business teaching classes to creative professionals.
+When you teach classes online, you have the flexibility to do it from home and you can offer live or pre-recorded teaching and training.
 For example, you might offer the live courses at a premium rate, while customers can purchase the recorded sessions at a discounted price.